 Remove everything from the bed, your sheets, pillowcases, blankets, and comforters, and wash them in your washing machine with hot water.
 Washing in high temperatures can help kill mites that are living on your sheets.

 2. DIY Mattress Cleaning Solution

-Get a box of baking soda and some essential oil like lavender, sandalwood, or any scent that would be wonderfully calming.
+Get a box of baking soda and some nice-smelling essential oils like lavender, sandalwood, or any scent that would be wonderfully calming.
 Add some drops of essential oil to the box of baking soda and shake well to mix.

 Essential oils have antibacterial properties that will be helpful in giving your mattress a good clean and removing bad odors.